nissi-devo/Emergency-Health-Streaming/README.md

 <h1><strong>Real-Time Health Data Streaming Pipeline with Kafka and Spark</strong></h1>

 <h2><strong>Overview</strong></h2>
-This project implements a real-time data streaming pipeline designed to analyze health metrics such as heart rate and oxygen saturation levels.
-The data simulates outputs from an existing system that triggers emergency vehicle dispatches within a certain radius whenever any metric exceeds a given threshold.
-This pipeline generates data that mimics real-time APIs, providing a reliable way to discover valuable insights.
+This project implements a real-time data streaming pipeline designed to analyze emergency rersponses to health metrics such as heart rate and oxygen saturation levels that exceed given threshold .
+The data simulates outputs from an existing system that triggers emergency vehicle dispatches within a certain radius of a patient's location.
+This pipeline generates data that mimics real-time APIs, providing a reliable way to discover valuable insights. <br>
+In this project, I avoid delving into the details of how the system that generates this data can be designed.
+Instead, I focus on how the outputted real-time data can be processed and harnessed for analytics."

 <h2><strong>Getting Started</strong></h2>
 To get started with this project you need: